 Mr. Speaker, I rise today to recognize June as ALS Awareness Month, as my previous colleague has mentioned.

-In honour of Mauril, and the thousands of Canadian who fought or are still fighting this faceless demon, I introduced my own private member's motion that increases our commitment to a comprehensive strategy for ALS research funding and awareness.
+In honour of Mauril and the thousands of Canadian who fought or are still fighting this faceless demon, I introduced my own private member's motion that increases our commitment to a comprehensive strategy for ALS research funding and awareness.
 I thank the members in this chamber for their support.
-We have and we must continue making ALS a treatable and non-terminal disease.
+We must continue trying to make ALS a treatable and non-terminal disease.